-- See your health care provider if you develop symptoms of diphtheria when travelling or after you return to Canada:
+- See your health care professional if you develop symptoms of diphtheria when travelling or after you return to Canada:

-- Alert the health care provider about your symptoms before your appointment, so they can take proper precautions
+- Alert the health care professional about your symptoms before your appointment, so they can take proper precautions

-- Tell the health care provider which countries you have visited
+- Tell the health care professional which countries you have visited

 - Avoid close contact with other people to reduce the chance of infecting others if you: